 Little people are dwarfs.
 Dwarfs are people who have dwarfism, called dysplasia, and as a result, are small in stature.
 Little people have a genetic or medical condition that limits their adult height to about 4'10 inches (147 cm) or less for men and 4'7 inches (139 cm) or less for women.

-Dysplasia, or dwarfism, usually causes different configurations of the face or head in little people.
-Little people also usually have disproportionate limbs and abnormal bone growth.
-Some little people suffer painful disabilities due to these problems.
+Dysplasia, or dwarfism, usually causes different configurations of the face or head.
+These persons also usually have disproportionate limbs and abnormal bone growth.
+Some persons suffer painful disabilities due to these problems.
 Achondroplasia, spondyloephiphyseal dysplasia congenita (SED), hypochondroplasia, osteogenesis imperfecta (OI), pseudoachondroplasia and diastrophic dysplasia are genetic disorders that commonly cause dwarfism.

-Little people with OI have a genetic disorder that limits type one collagen production or quality of collagen produced.
-Dwarfs with OI have bones that can be easily broken.
+Persons with OI have a genetic disorder that limits type one collagen production or quality of collagen produced.
+People with OI have bones that can be easily broken.
 Pseudoachondroplasia is associated with shortened-limbs in little people and, like hypochondroplasia, is often too mild and gradual to be diagnosed at birth, but is usually diagnosed when the child is a toddler.
-Little people with pseudoachondroplasia tend to have a wobbly sort of movement when walking.
+Persons with pseudoachondroplasia tend to have a wobbly sort of movement when walking.

-Diastrophic dysplasia is associated with shortened limbs and club feet in little people and is usually diagnosed at birth.
+Diastrophic dysplasia is associated with shortened limbs and club feet in these persons and is usually diagnosed at birth.
 Swollen ears, and a "hitch hiker's thumb" are common signs of diastropic dysplasia that are present at birth.
 Parents that have produced one child with diastrophic dysplasia have a 25% chance of having other children with diastrophic dysplasia.